0x2pilot/namada-sdk-server/README.md

 ```
 cargo run
 ```
-Note that you would need to install and initalize namada chain on your local machine
+Note that you would need to install and initalize namada chain on your local machine for some of the endpoints to work.
 # Build docker image and run from container
 1. build docker image
 ```